SimulPiscator/AirSane/README.md

 implemented in Apple's AirScanScanner client
 (macos 10.12.6, `/System/Library/Image Capture/Devices/AirScanScanner.app`).

-Regarding the mdns announcement, and the basic working of the eSCL protocol, [David Poole's blog](http://testcluster.blogspot.com/2014/03) was very helpful.
+Regarding the mDNS announcement, and the basic working of the eSCL protocol, [David Poole's blog](http://testcluster.blogspot.com/2014/03) was very helpful.

 In the meantime, the eSCL protocol has been officially published